3.4. Measures of Variability - Interquartile Range and Five-Number Summary

 2. it is an observation from a different population or process,

-In these cases, the explicit points are true outliers because they deviate from the data’s overall trend.
+In these cases, the explicit points are considered true outliers.

 Example💡: Interpreting a box plot